minhtule/PredictionIO-Swift-SDK/README.md

 ### Tapster iOS Demo

-Checkout [Tapster iOS](https://github.com/minhtule/Tapster-iOS-Demo), a recommender for comics, to see a more extensive intergration of the SDK.
+Also check out [Tapster iOS](https://github.com/minhtule/Tapster-iOS-Demo), a recommender for comics, to see a more extensive intergration of the SDK.

 ## License
 PredictionIO Swift SDK is released under the Apache License 2.0.
 Please see